 Pictured above, this dog is not recommended for families with children.
 Aside from these issues, the Shar-Pei is intelligent and loyal and will pick up training quickly.

 A popular breed, this dog has the wolf-like appearance that all the Spitz breeds possess.
 Not for first time dog owners, they are independent and energetic.
 They have endurance to spare and would make a great running partner.

 While they are independent, they do need human companionship and can become loud and destructive if left alone too often.
 Like other popular breeds, this breed has fallen prey to unsafe breeding practices.
 Make sure yours comes from a reputable breeder.

-Referred to as cat-like in appearance and attitude, the Chow dog is still a canine.
+Referred to as cat-like in appearance and attitude, the Chow dog is still a canine (even though they look more like a bear).
 If you are interested in one of these fur-babies, it is important to note that they are barely domesticated.

 In fact, these wolf dog breeds are known as the “Wild Dog of China”.
 These pups are still aggressive and territorial.
 They need strict pack leader training and socialization.
 Care should always be taken when approaching these beings, especially around the food bowl.